Eternal Sunshine (album): Impact

 Vanity Fairs Savannah Walsh stated that in the hours after the album's release, viewership of Eternal Sunshine of the Spotless Mind had doubled on Vudu, according to Fandango.
-Similarly, according to Billboard, Brandy and Monica's "The Boy Is Mine" was up 18% in US streams due to Grande's song "The Boy Is Mine" that was inspired by the original and appears on Eternal Sunshine.
+Similarly, according to Billboard, Brandy and Monica's "The Boy Is Mine" was up 18% in US streams due to Grande's "The Boy Is Mine" that was inspired by the original.

-In a review of Eternal Sunshine, York Visions Matthew Ennis also stated the "Music Icon Status" that Grande possesses in music industry and emphasized how "Eternal Sunshine is just another example of Grande's visionary skills as an artist who deserves her legacy as one of the most defining musical talents of our time".
+In a review of Eternal Sunshine, York Visions Matthew Ennis stated the "Music Icon Status" that Grande possesses in the music industry and emphasized how "Eternal Sunshine is just another example of Grande's visionary skills as an artist who deserves her legacy as one of the most defining musical talents of our time".